matthew-balogh/data-science-club-clustering-project/Documentation.md

 Throughout the above steps, we will get hands on experience how unsupervised and representation learning works along with how to visualize high-dimensional data in a way that is interpretable for the human eye.
 At the end, we will connect how SOM relates to a neural network.

 With all the steps documented, we will end up with a **concise** and **comprehensive report** that you can refer to in the future, along with the possibility to share our results via certain channels of the *Data Science Club*.

-> [!WARNING]
-> Team member responsibilities are yet to be determined.